 Distributors and wholesalers are an important part of the distribution channel in the pharmaceutical sector.
 Both are not in direct contact with consumers, but they have different roles.
 A distributor deals directly with the company or CNf and buys products directly from them.
 They store products in their Godown and sell them to retailers in large quantities.

-Can I know what documents I need to have ready?.
+On the other hand, wholesalers purchase products in bulk from manufacturers and sell them in smaller quantities to retailers.
+They operate in small areas and have fewer sales channels than distributors.
 The wholesaler is a merchant who buys products in bulk and sells them in smaller quantities.
-On the other hand, distributors are resellers of products, who cover a specific area or market.
-Wholesale distributors are the second link in the drug supply chain.
+Distributors are resellers of products, who cover a specific area or market.

+On the other hand, the distributor charges service fees for providing services as a percentage of net sales.
+The two most important links in supply chain management are the wholesaler and the distributor, as they ensure the timely availability of merchandise to the end user.
 A distributor and a wholesaler may have the same task of increasing sales, but they are different in many ways.
 Using market research, communication skills and established business relationships, wholesalers, distributors and retailers can create strategies for business success.